xorq-labs/snowflake-keypair-helper/README.md

 the information i was able to find was
 - dispered among various pages
-- does not demonstrate a "single way" to do things
+- does not demonstrate a unified way to do things
-- and does not do so in pure python
+- does not do so in pure python

-additionally, `adbc_driver_manager.dbapi.Connection` requires a different type of key (encrypted, DER encoded) than `SnowflakeConnection` (unencrypted, PEM encoded)
+additionally, `adbc_driver_manager.dbapi.Connection` requires a different encoding (encrypted, DER encoded) than `SnowflakeConnection` (unencrypted, PEM encoded) and how to do the conversion is not easily discoverable

 # how?